configwizard/neo-docs/content/introduction/concepts.md

 ### Wallets

 A wallet is specifically an item that takes the NEP-6 format and contains any number of accounts.
 Accounts contain a public address, a private key and other information (read more here)

+Wallets contain accounts.
+The first account in a wallet is the default and its wallet Address is the default address